-- 33. The Undergraduate Degree Classification Scheme for BSc (Hons) in International Management is based upon a weighted average of the overall marks for different years of the programme using a 0 100 mark range calculated to one decimal place, where marks for individual course units are recorded as whole numbers (Appendix A) - 34.
-The weightings for the BSc (Hons) in International Management programme are:
+- 33. The Undergraduate Degree Classification Scheme for BSc (Hons) in International Management with American Business Studies is based upon a weighted average of the overall marks for different years of the programme using a 0 - 100 mark range calculated to one decimal place, where marks for individual course units are recorded as whole numbers (Appendix A) - 34.
+The weightings for the BSc (Hons) in International Management with American Business Studies programme